2600hz/kazoo-php-sdk/docs/CallflowBuilder/index.md

 #strategy

-Can be set to single or simultanious, determiens if all lines should ring simultaniously or individually
+Can be set to single or simultaneous, determiens if all lines should ring simultaneously or individually

-The default is **simultanious**.
+The default is **simultaneous**.

 #endpoints